sfigg/commercialization-public/docset/customize/mdm/icspnodegetchildnodenames.md

 ## Parameters

 <a href="" id="pulcount"></a>*pulCount*
-The number of child nodes to return.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The number of child nodes to return.

 <a href="" id="pbstrnodenames"></a>*pbstrNodeNames*
-The array of child node names.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The array of child node names.
 The returned array must be allocated with `CoTaskMemAlloc`.
 Each element of the array must be a valid, non-NULL `BSTR`, allocated by `SysAllocString` or `SysAllocStringLen`.
 The names returned must not be encoded in any way, including URI-encoding, for canonicalization reasons.

 ## Return Value

 A value of S\_OK indicates that a node was successfully found.
 CFGMGR\_E\_COMMANDNOTALLOWED indicates that this was called on a leaf node (no children will be returned).

 ## Remarks

 For externally–transactioned nodes, no additional methods are required for successful rollback.

 ## Requirements

 **Header:** None

 ## Related topics

 [Create a custom configuration service provider](create-a-custom-configuration-service-provider.md)

-10/10/2016